microfossil/Decanter/README.md

+## UPDATE: If you don't own a 3D printer, decanter and slide guide can be printed on demand.
-Please, visit https://micropalprinter.wordpress.com to see our products!
+You can contact us at tetard.martin@gmail.com for more information and visit https://micropalprinter.wordpress.com to see our products!

 # Decanter